kitodoescode/SkidExternal/README.md

 [![Discord](https://img.shields.io/badge/Discord-Invite-gray?logo=discord&labelColor=%235865F2&logoColor=white)](https://discord.gg/skidding)
 This is an external made by **@kitodoescode**.
+This external is completely undetected from what I have tested.
 It's my first external — thanks to all those who helped.

 ---